 When enabled, the BIOS will seek the floppy disk drive to determine whether the drive has 40 or 80 tracks.
+Floppy drives with 1.44MB have 80 tracks.
+You may leave the default [Disabled] to save time if you are using 1.44MB floppy drives.
 Configuration options: [Disabled] [Enabled]